Article Image

 The second is getting the services you need from others by encouraging them to work together.

-And thirdly, creating and expressing the goals and objectives of the company.
+Creating and expressing the goals and objectives of the company.

-Because decentralized organizational structures, remote labor, and virtual teams necessitate creative communication tactics and ways to stay united, Barnard's observations are extremely relevant in the digital age.
+Because decentralized organizational structures, remote labour, and virtual teams necessitate creative communication tactics and ways to stay united, Barnard’s observations are extremely relevant in the digital age.
 The contemporary belief that interpersonal interactions, corporate culture, and social conventions are frequently more important for success than formal structures and processes is foreshadowed by his emphasis on informal organization.

-System 1: Exploitative-Authoritative,
+System 1: Exploitative-Authoritative;

-System 2: Benevolent-Authoritative,
+System 2: Benevolent-authoritative;

-System 3: Consultative, and
+System 3: Consultative; and

-System 4: Participative-Group.
+System 4: Participative group.

 Theory X assumes that employees are inherently lazy, lack ambition, and must be coerced or closely supervised to perform.

-2.7.
 Comparative Reflection: Classical and Humanistic Visions of Administration

-2.8.
 Conclusion

-From mechanistic efficiency to participative humanism, administrative thinking evolved under the influence of Taylor, Weber, Follett, Mayo, Barnard, Likert, Argyris, and McGregor.
+Administrative thinking evolved from mechanistic efficiency to participative humanism under the influence of Taylor, Weber, Follett, Mayo, Barnard, Likert, Argyris, and McGregor.
 These intellectuals offered perspectives that are still essential to comprehending contemporary organizations.
-Weber's bureaucratic model produced rule-based authority frameworks for governance, whereas Taylor's scientific management built rational labor division and process optimization.
-In order to manage complex organizations, their work entrenched stability and reason in administrative processes.
-As the human aspect of organizations grew indispensible, the limitations of purely structural models became evident.
-Human connections, informal networks, leadership, and collaborative psychology were emphasized by Follett, Mayo, and Barnard.
+Weber’s bureaucratic model produced rule-based authority frameworks for governance, whereas Taylor’s scientific management built rational labour division and process optimization.
+To manage complex organizations, their work must be entrenched in stability and reason in administrative processes.
+As the human aspect of organizations became indispensable, the limitations of purely structural models became evident.
+Follett, Mayo, and Barnard emphasized human connections, informal networks, leadership, and collaborative psychology.
 Their viewpoints demonstrated that efficiency must align with social-psychological requirements, empathy, and teamwork.
-The participative management theories that Likert, Argyris, and McGregor created place a strong emphasis on individual and institutional alignment, trust, and autonomy.
+Likert, Argyris, and McGregor’s participative management theories strongly emphasize individual and institutional alignment, trust, and autonomy.

-Inampudi Sandeep • 3 months ago
+Inampudi Sandeep • 2 days ago

-IIPA Governance & Polity • 3 months ago
+IIPA Governance & Polity • 2 days ago

 Leave a comment